daslef/node-streams/02-readable-streams/README.md

 > **🎭 PLAY**
 > Play with this script a bit and try to run it against some of the emoji art files available in the [`assets`](/assets) folder.
 You should see the same results as before!

+> **✏️ Tip**
+>
+> When you call `readable.read(numBytes)` you can optionally pass an argument indicating how many bytes you would like to read.
+This can be useful when
+> dealing with streaming binary protocols.
+>
+> ```javascript
+> const myFloat = readable.read(4).readFloatBE()
+> ```
+>
+> In this example we are reading 4 bytes from the stream.
+This will return the bytes in a `Buffer`.
+We can then read the data as a 32-bit, big-endian float using the `readFloatBE`() method of the `Buffer` class.
+>
+> Keep in mind that you are not guaranteed to have 4 bytes ready to be consumed (there might be fewer bytes in the readable buffer or the stream might
+> have terminated earlier), so in production code, make sure to check the lenght of the buffer being returned to make sure you got enough bytes.

 ## 02.4 Mode switch conditions